Live in London (Judith Durham album)

 Live in London is a 2014 live album by Australian recording artist Judith Durham.
 The album was recorded in London in 2003 to celebrate Durham's 60th birthday.
-The album released on CD and digitally in October 2014.
+The album was released on CD and digitally in October 2014.

 The album reached number 16 in New Zealand in May 2016 following a tour by Durham in that country.
 It was Durham's first New Zealand tour in 25 years.